valikminak/yew-actix-template/README.md

 4. I added a Database To Our YEW ACTIX Template To Store Users And OAuth Tokens. https://youtu.be/ENgMHIQk7T8

-## 👉 Join our Discord Community
-You can join our Discord Community, here is the [invite link](https://discord.gg/JP38NRe4CJ).

 ## 👨‍💻 Project Structure

 Contains 3 sub-projects